Part 2 of 3: Cementitious fireproofing materials

 As we build on this foundation, it's important to understand the two most common types of fireproofing used for protecting steel structures.
 This article will focus on spray-applied fire resistive materials—or, more specifically, cementitious fireproofing.

-What is Cementitious Fireproofing?
+What is cementitious fireproofing?

 A common type of passive fire protection, spray-applied fire resistive materials (SFRMs) are applied directly to steel structures to thermally insulate them against the high temperatures of a fire.
 SFRMs, like cementitious fireproofing, primarily consist of a gypsum or Portland cement binder.
 This is because the cement and gypsum will harden as they cure.